ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 		<p>
 			<ul>
 				<li>You want <code>Exception</code>'s propagation simplicity.</li>
-				<li>You dont mind about the error messages themself.</li>
+				<li>You don't mind about the error messages themselves.</li>
 			</ul>
 		</p>
 	</section>
 </section>

-> If you find any more "use" or "dont", feel free to leave them in the comments bellow.

 ## Conclusion
-At this point there is not much else to say; the "operation result" pattern is another way of propagating a success/failure state and to optionnally attach a value or an error to it.
+At this point there is not much else to say; the "operation result" pattern is another way of propagating the success/failure state of an operation and to optionally attach a value or an error to it.

-If you have any question or suggestion, feel free to leave a comment and I will do my best to answer as fast as I can with the best of my knowledge.
+If you have any question or suggestion, feel free to leave a comment, and I will do my best to answer as fast as I can to the best of my knowledge.

 Enjoy your new coding technique!